thefunmisols/Evaluating-a-Capital-Investment-Opportunity-and-Present-a-Risk-Adjusted-Recommendation/README.md

 This is a project on Evaluating a Capital Investment Opportunity and Presenting a Risk-Adjusted Recommendation

-# Step 1: Calculated Annual Operating Profit
+# Step 1: Calculated the Annual Operating Profit

 Firstly, For each option(Option A and Option B) in the table format below, I calculated